 The best thing about studying abroad is that you get to have two homes.
-And that’s something I would have never experienced if I didn’t leave my home country, Spain.
+That is something I would have never experienced if I didn’t leave my home country, Spain.

-The first year at Aberdeen was difficult, because I was young and, looking back in time, moving abroad was a big change for a 17-year-old one to experience.
-From living with my parents and seeing them every day, to suddenly become self-sufficient and see them once every three months, it was a shock to my system.
-It taught me, however, how to be more independent, and how to make friends in a new environment and how to overcome difficulties.
+The first year in Aberdeen was difficult.
+I was young and looking back in time, moving abroad was a big change for a 17-year-old to experience.
+From living with my parents and seeing them every day, to suddenly becoming self-sufficient and seeing them once every three months was a shock to my system.
+It taught me however, how to be more independent, how to make friends in a new environment and how to overcome difficulties.

 There are no major cultural differences between Spain and Scotland, yet it took me time to adapt to life in Aberdeen.
 I didn’t quite understand the Aberdonian accent either, so that was another thing I had to get used too pretty quickly.